KSaiAkhil17h75a0502/linux_server_configuration/README.md

 You can find the host name in this link: http://www.hcidata.info/host2ip.cgi
 11. Now we need to setup the database

-        62. sudo apt-get install libpq-dev python-dev
+        63. sudo apt-get install libpq-dev python-dev
-        63. sudo apt-get install postgresql postgresql-contrib
+        64. sudo apt-get install postgresql postgresql-contrib
-        64. sudo su - postgres
+        65. sudo su - postgres
 You should see the username changed again in command line, and type

-        65. psql
+        66. psql
 to get into postgres command line
 12. Now we create a user to create and set up the database.
 I name my database **catalog** with user **catalog**

-        66. CREATE USER catalog WITH PASSWORD [your password];
+        67. CREATE USER catalog WITH PASSWORD [your password];
-        67. ALTER USER catalog CREATEDB;
+        68. ALTER USER catalog CREATEDB;
-        68. CREATE DATABASE catalog WITH OWNER catalog;
+        69. CREATE DATABASE catalog WITH OWNER catalog;
-        69. (Connect to database) \c catalog
+        70. (Connect to database) \c catalog
-        70. REVOKE ALL ON SCHEMA public FROM public;
+        71. REVOKE ALL ON SCHEMA public FROM public;
-        71. GRANT ALL ON SCHEMA public TO catalog;
+        72. GRANT ALL ON SCHEMA public TO catalog;
-        72. Quit the postgrel command line: (\q) and then (exit)
+        73. Quit the postgrel command line: (\q) and then (exit)
 13. use

-        73. sudo nano __init__.py
+        74. sudo nano __init__.py
 command to change all engine to **engine = create_engine('postgresql://catalog:[your password]@localhost/catalog** change you engine in **database_setup.py** also.
 14. Run the **database_setup.py** and **__init__.py** by using

-        74. python database_setup.py
+        75. python database_setup.py
-        75. python __init__.py
+        76. python __init__.py
 15. Restart the **Apache Server** by using below command

-        76. sudo service apache2 restart
+        77. sudo service apache2 restart
 and enter your public IP address or host name into the browser.
 Your application should be online now!

+# To Enable and Disable default Apache2
+After executing your programs it may give default apache page in website.
+To solve that issues follow below instructions

+        78. (Disable) sudo a2dissite 000-default.conf
+        79. (Enable) sudo a2ensite catalog
+After performing both enable and disable operations you have to restart apache2

+        80. sudo service ssh reload (Only after disabling the apache2)
+        81. sudo service apache2 reload
+        82. sudo service apache2 restart
+After executing above command re-execute your **database_setup.py** and **__init__.py** files and enter your IP address in your website.
 # Reference
 My sincere thanks to the people who poster their step-by-step on their Github: https://github.com/chuanqin3/udacity-linux-configuration